Glazzes/autumnexample/multi-project/README.md

 ```

 In order to scan classes from another packages you must specify those via
-`@AutumnApplication` annotation, Keep in mind by using this annotation the package
+`@ComponentScan` annotation, Keep in mind by using this annotation the package
 where your source code classes live must be present too.

 With this simple setup now you can scan classes from all the packages you need.